containers/toolbox/test/system/README.md

 These tests use a few standard libraries for `bats` which help with clarity and consistency.
 The libraries are [bats-support](https://github.com/bats-core/bats-support) and [bats-assert](https://github.com/bats-core/bats-assert).
 These libraries are provided as git submodules in the `libs` directory.
-Make sure both are present.
+Make sure both are present by running `git submodule init` and `git submodule update`.

 ## How to run the tests